rjury-sumo/Hajime/README.md

 2. Start writing your Sumo Logic queries
 3. Use `Ctrl+Space` (Windows/Linux) or `Cmd+Space` (macOS) to trigger autocomplete
 4. Type `//` for single-line comments or `/* */` for block comments

+#### Parser Snippets

+The extension includes 4500+ parser snippets from Sumo Logic apps:

+- Type `parser` to see all available parser snippets
+- Filter by app name (e.g., type `1Password`, `AWS`, `Apache`, etc.)
+- Snippets are labeled with their app name and operation type
+- Preview the full parser code in the autocomplete documentation

 ### API Integration (Query Execution)